Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 He grabbed a T-shirt and switched the A/C to cool with the remote.
 “Let me help with dinner later, okay?
 You didn’t have to cook—I mean, we could’ve eaten out.”<br>
 Emiko laughed.
 “At least eat properly while you’re in Japan.
 Tonight, it’s on me.”<br>
 She mentally mapped out the evening menu—start with a quick salad, then...<br>
-While sorting the groceries, she tucked the perishables into the fridge and left the rest by the sink.</p>
+While sorting the groceries, she tucked the perishables into the fridge and left the rest by the sink.<br>
 <span class="voice-in">Ugh, the beer warmed up on the way home...
 I want to save the ice, maybe I should toss this one in the freezer...</span><br>
 “Hey, Akira—”<br>
 She turned around—and was suddenly wrapped in his arms.<br>